vmware/differential-datalog/gitlab-ci/README.md

         - New Java, Python or Haskell dependencies are introduced
         - Upgrading to a newer version of FlatBuffers
         - Switching to a different JDK
-      - Upon success, the script prints a command line to upload the image to Docker Hub.
+      - Upon success, the script prints commands to be executed to upload the image to Docker Hub and Harbor.
     - To clean Docker cache when it starts to take too much space (happens after running CI for a while):
         `docker system prune -a`